FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Here are definitions of the standard scopes in the OpenID Connect specification:

 * `openid` - tells the OAuth server to use OpenID Connect for the handling of the OAuth workflow.
-This additionally will tell the OAuth server to return an ID token from the Token endpoint (covered below).
+This additionally will tell the OAuth server to return an Id token from the Token endpoint (covered below).
 * `offline_access` - tells the OAuth server to generate and return a refresh token from the Token endpoint (covered below).
 * `profile` - tells the OAuth server to include all of the standard OpenID Connect claims in the returned tokens (access and/or id tokens).
 * `email` - tells the OAuth server to include the user's email in the returned tokens (access and/or id tokens).